yi113/cse15l-lab-reports/lab-report-1-week-2.md

 ___

 **1. Install VScode**
 Download VScode from your broswer and follow the prompted directions.
-When finished, open VScode and you should see an image similar to the one below.
+[Download VScode](https://code.visualstudio.com/download) When finished, open VScode and you should see an image similar to the one below.
 ![image](VScodeStarting.jpg)
 ___
 **2. Remotely Connecting**